 To wrap things up...

-We've noticed some very obvious trends toward more focus on me, my wants, the Holy Spirit and my experience of Him and less focus on sin, my need for God, and God's word.
-We will now seek to piece our findings together to discern what's causing all of this.
-Firstly, it's clear that 'me', my 'wants', and my 'feelings' of God’s presence are all feel-good subjects that boost self-worth and dignity.
-On the other hand, my sin and my need for God are humbling and bring down the ego.
+We've observed clear trends towards focusing more on me, my desires, the Holy Spirit, and my experience of Him, and less on sin, my need for God, and God's word.
+We will now analyse our findings to understand what is driving this shift.
+Firstly, it is evident that 'me', my 'wants', and my 'feelings' of God’s presence are all comforting topics that enhance self-worth and dignity.
+Conversely, my sin and my need for God are humbling and tend to diminish the ego.

-This leaves us with two trends to explain: an increased interest in the Holy Spirit and decline in references to Scripture.
-I’d like to suggest that such is the root of the problem.
-With the drastic rise in charismatic churches, many have esteemed spiritual experience over knowledge.
-Encountering God is often seen as the peak of spirituality, whilst head-knowledge is almost looked down on.
-As a result, we’ve given more weight to our senses than God’s revelation.
+This leaves us with two trends to explain: an increased interest in the Holy Spirit and a decline in references to Scripture.
+I’d like to suggest that this is the root of the problem.
+With the sharp rise in charismatic churches, many have valued spiritual experience over knowledge.
+Encountering God is often seen as the height of spirituality, whilst head-knowledge is almost looked down upon.
+As a result, we’ve placed more importance on our senses than on God’s revelation.

 Our individualistic worldview coupled with our feelings-based spirituality has led us to a place where we uphold what feels right to us as individuals.
 This is not a good direction.
 If anything, we should be more unified and assured of God's word now than ever.
 We need to heed the words of Jesus: "If anyone would come after me, let him deny himself and take up his cross daily and follow me.
 For whoever would save his life will lose it, but whoever loses his life for my sake will save it.”
 (Luke 9:23-24)